accessibilitywars/aw2-builds/docs/_posts/2022-04-16-power-core-warrior.md

 spec: warrior
 ---

-This low-moderate intensity Core Warrior build uses signets for passive bonuses.
+This low-moderate intensity Core Warrior build uses signets for passive bonuses, as well as notable passive defense from traits.
 This is a melee-heavy build, making movement control a potential factor.

 ## Tier Notes